Motley Fool One Review: Is $14K/Year Worth It for All-Access?

 Is Motley Fool One worth the money?

-For investors with $500K+ portfolios who want complete Motley Fool access, yes.
+Almost never.
+For a narrow $500K+ audience that will use the One Portfolio, sometimes.
 At $13,999/year, you get 30+ services, the exclusive One Portfolio with quarterly rebalancing, and the Microball database.
-The value is in integration and completeness—not just more picks.
-However, for most investors, Fool Portfolios at $3,999 delivers 80% of the value.
-The credit swap refund policy (not a full refund) means you should be very certain before subscribing.
+The value is in integration and completeness—not a better version of Stock Advisor’s +981% versus +216% book.
+That clock already lives at $99.
+For most investors, Fool Portfolios at $3,999 delivers most of the value.
+The credit swap refund policy (not a cash refund) means you should be very certain before subscribing.

 What are the best alternatives to Motley Fool One?